ashos/ashos/README.md

 * Thanks to its reliabilty and automatic upgrades, AshOS is well suitable for single use or embedded devices
 * It also makes for a good workstation or general use distribution utilizing development containers and flatpak for desktop applications

 **IMPORTANT NOTE:** First try AshOS in a virtual machine and get comfortable with it before installing it on bare metal.
+AshOS installer is ***ruthless** and it assumes user knows what they are doing.
 Running installer as is wipes the disk!

 As AshOS strives to be minimal solid and follow a LEGO like structure (start small, customize as you go), we primarily focus development on the base, meaning by default no Desktop Environment (not even Window Manager) is installed.
 This is by design as otherwise team has to support many DEs on many distros.
 What is provided is `profiles`.
 As DEs/WMs are just packages, with power of snapshotting, one can use ash to install the desired DE/WM.
 For instance to install GNOME in snapshot 1: